 Helium scientists are on the lookout for novel methods of creating storing helium gas.
 Such as a method called gas separation.
 This is a method of fractionating helium gas from other gases found in natural gas fields.
 Scientists are now research the new methods, among which is cold gas dynamic spraying technology.
 The extremely cold gas sprayed on the surface makes it stronger and last longer.
 Besides, to make AGEM helium laser scientists are developing new methods for storing helium gas as it leaks from the container.
 It is super essential that we do this because AGEM gas helium tank itself has no value for us.

-AGEM has been in operation in Taiwan for over 25 years.
-We have a vast R and D experience in this field, and we have the ability to provide unique expertise in the fields of Speciality, Bulk, and Calibration Gases for six distinct regions.Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai (UAE) and Kingdom of Saudi ArabiaUnited Kingdom - CambridgeGas solutions offered by us include Technical Consulting.
-Assembling & Commissioning.
-Sample Testing.
-Packing & Shipping.
-Drawing Design.
-Manufacturing.
+AGEM has been in operation in Taiwan for more than 25 years.
+We have an extensive R and D expertise in this area and are able to offer a distinct expertise in the fields of Speciality Bulk, Calibration Gases across 6 different regions.Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai (UAE) & Kingdom of Saudi ArabiaUnited Kingdom - CambridgeOur gas solutions consist of Technical Consulting, Assembling & Commissioning, Sample Testing, Packaging & Shipping, Drawing Design, Manufacturing.

 For Helium gas, leaking gas is one of the major issues.
 Therefore, we perform leak tests more than five times to ensure quality.
 We have a complete manufacturing line and strict quality control along with a set of after-sales services.
 We ensure that our clients receive top quality products.
 We take pride in our commitment to excellence and customer service.
 Our skilled team is always available to assist you and ensure that you receive the best service with the highest level of satisfaction.
 What sets us apart is our availability 24 hours a day, seven days a week. service.
 We are available to assist you around the clock throughout the week.